JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * prints the file size (B, MB, MiB) for regular files (data size) and directories (size on disk),
 * prints the download source domain names, so the user can detect potential temporary redirects,
 * compares a hash (checksum) stored in the clipboard with the hash calculated for the local file (regular files only),
-* checks the calculated hash against the VirusTotal database for malware detection,
+* checks the calculated hash against the VirusTotal database for malware detection (optional),
 * verifies codesigning and installer package signing certificates against the current revocation list using `security`—
   * *note*: I'm assuming that it helps to set OCSP and CRL to "Best attempt" in **Keychain Access** > Preferences > Certificates—,
 * compares the CFBundleIdentifier with the identifier in the code signature,
 * creates a local database of any scanned CFBundleIdentifier and codesigning SKID, and compares successive scan data with the saved data,
 * prints `spctl` assessment (packages: `install`; other: `execute`),
 * prints the codesigning timestamp or signing time (depending on the signature),
-* prints the signing timestamp and creator from a package's TOC, and
+* prints the signing timestamp and creator from a package's TOC,
 * deep-scans a bundle, similar to **RB AppChecker Lite**, to find
   * executable files that are unsigned, or
-  * that are codesigned differently from the main executable.
+  * that are codesigned differently from the main executable, and
+* permanently writes the scan results to log files (optional).

 **Note:** the SKID comparison will occasionally produce false negatives, because a SKID (a certificate's **Subject Key Identifier**) can change for perfectly valid reasons, for example because the developer of a software has